iv461/icey/icey/doc/source/using_tf.md

 ## Looking up transforms:

-To lookup a transform at a given time, you first create an`icey::TransformBuffer`: This is the usual combination of a subscriber on `/tf`/`/tf_static` and a buffer bundled into a single object.
+To lookup a transform at a given time, you first create an`icey::TransformBuffer`: This is the usual combination of a subscription on `/tf`/`/tf_static` and a buffer bundled into a single object.

 You can then call `lookup` and await it: